sandboxie-plus/sandboxie-docs/docs/Content/UseSandboxieUAC.md

 By default, Sandboxie follows the system's UAC configuration - when User Account Control is set to prompt on the secure desktop, Sandboxie's UAC prompts will also appear there.
 This behavior can be modified using the [PromptOnSecureDesktop](PromptOnSecureDesktop.md) setting to prevent sandboxed applications from displaying elevation prompts on the secure desktop.

+## Customization Tip

+You can customize the secure desktop wallpaper by placing a personalized `SbieWallpaper.png` file in the Sandboxie Plus installation directory.
+This image will be displayed as the background on the secure desktop.

 ## Related Configuration

 This setting corresponds to the GUI option in **Sandboxie Plus** under the following path: